nesi/support-docs/docs/Scientific_Computing/Interactive_computing_using_Jupyter/Virtual_Desktop_via_Jupyter_on_NeSI.md

 desktop containers with the code [here](https://github.com/nesi/nesi-singularity-recipes).

-Rendering is d[one cluster-side]{.dfn .dictionary-of-numbers}, and
-compressed before being sent to your local machine.
-This means any rendering should be significantly more responsive than when using X[11 on its own ]{.dfn .dictionary-of-numbers}(approximately [40 times faster)]{.dfn .dictionary-of-numbers}.
+Rendering is done cluster-side, and compressed before being sent to your local machine.
+This means any rendering should be significantly more responsive than when using X11 on its own (approximately 40 times faster).

 The quickest and easiest way to get started with a desktop is through Jupyter on NeSI,[ ]{style="font-size: 15px;"}[connect